-The high-energy class may have felt a little gimmicky at times (I wasn’t sure about the clapping), but it’s arguably less self-help-heavy than SoulCycle, which encourages riders with motivational phrases.
+The bottom line: The high-energy class may have felt a little gimmicky at times (I wasn’t sure about the clapping), but it’s arguably less self-help-heavy than SoulCycle, which encourages riders with motivational phrases.
 And it’s a world away from something more competitive like Flywheel (now at places like Shoreditch House), which encourages riders to compete on the leader board.

 Here, I was impressed by the upbeat teaching, the slick equipment and the pacey routine.
 I definitely left on a high.
 It was challenging, but definitely fun, as promised.
 I would go back for more.

 The triumvirate of Holborn’s Boom Cycle, SoulCycle and Psycle means there’s no escaping this upbeat fitness fad, and I think that’s a good thing.